 This is an important day in the Vietnamese calendar, as it is dedicated to the spirits of the departed.
 Also known as Tet Trung Nguyen, this is how the Hungry Ghost Festival is celebrated in Vietnam.
 This day takes place on the 15th day of the 7th lunar month, and it is believed that on this day, souls of the ancestors visit their children to bless them.
 On the eve of the temple, people pay respect to their near and dear ones who have left for their heavenly abode and perform prayer rituals in temples.
 Offerings of flowers, sticky rice cakes, sugarcane, and fruits are presented to them, and items such as paper money and clothes are burned as a part of the rituals.

 Best Place to celebrate Wandering Souls DayHue is one of the best destinations to experience the sombre subtleties of Wandering Souls Day.
 The many pagodas and shrines here hold solemn prayer services to honour the dead.
 This day is also called Cold Food Festival (Tet Han Thuc) as chilled dishes such as banh troi (floating rice cake), and Banh chay (glutinous rice balls with mung bean paste) are eaten.

 9. Mid-Autumn Festival17th September

 Celebrating the harvest of the year is the Mid Autumn Festival, where the spirit of happiness and prosperity reigns the atmosphere.
 This day is celebrated on the 14th and 15th day of the lunar month, and all age group celebrate it uniquely.
 Children carry paper lanterns across the town; colourful lion dances embellish the streets and food booths selling sticky rice, mooncakes, fruits, and various sweets adorn the sideways.
 Altars are set up in each household during the night, and various offerings are made to the full moon.

 Best place to celebrate Mid Autumn FestivalHoi An has a beautiful celebratory procession in place for the festivity and should not be missed.
 Children have a gala time on this day and get to participate in various events such as essay writing, drawing and colouring contests.
 Mesmerising vistas of floating paper lanterns lining the Thu Bon Riverside and Japanese Covered Bridge adorn the town.

-10. Hoi An Lantern Festival
+10. Hoi An Lantern Festival24th February, 2024

 This festival is a fantastic blend of tradition and creativity and displays the myriad hues of light and life in Vietnam.
 Celebrated on the 14th day of each lunar month, every outlet, house and businesses in the Ancient Town switch off its electrical lighting equipment and lights away a dim candle settled snugly in an ornate lantern.
 The entire city is lit up with thousands of these paper lights and my!
 What a sight it is to behold.
 The soft amber hue of the flame within shines against the Kohl of the night and turns this town into a magical place.
 The entrance to all temples is free of charge during this time and you can see monks and locals holding candlelit ceremonies.

 Best place to celebrate Hoi An Lantern FestivalThe Ancient Town of Hoi An is the best place to experience the true spirit of this festival.
 Musicians playing traditional instruments, Chinese chess, poetry readings, and lantern-making classes dominate the city on this day, and these are surely some pretty interesting things to learn more about.